Slowika/Slowika.github.io/_posts/2015-03-15-formatting-and-links.markdown

 description: Musings after reading (personal, to be updated)
 ---

 <span style="color:green"> **Reading is one of my greatest pleasures in life.
 It is a form of meditation and an exercise in attention.
 Being able to focus on one thing for an extended period of time is sadly a degrading skill and attention is our scarcest resource.
 Even though reading might seem passive, it is also an active experience of connecting the content with my existing knowledge and thoughts.
-This year I started keeping track of the books I read and I am trying to summarize the way each book resonates with me.
+This year I started keeping track of the books I read and I am trying to summarise the way each book resonates with me.
 I am happy to receive book recommendations.
 Apart from machine learning research and development I am interested in (among others) biographies, human language and communication, game theory in "real life", trustworthy and approachable sources on health and psychology.**</span>

 <i><span style="background-color: #efe5de">Przemysław Chojecki - Jak być dwudziestolatkiem</span></i>